 Backing up on this curvy road was not easy.
 I didn’t think about this at the time and thankfully Mike reminded me AFTER the fact, but since the car had no power, that also meant the power steering was out and that the brake assist was not working either.
 Thankfully we didn’t run into any cars and found a house with a place to park.
 As soon as we stopped a few people emerged from the house to see what was going on!
 Hurray!

-Lesson 4 – Practice The Native Language When You Can; You Never Know When You Will Need It
+Lesson 4 – Practice Your Language Skills; You Never Know When You Will Need Them

 Upon stopping, we got out of the car and realized we had no cell phone coverage.
 Of course!
 Thankfully the people who lived there were nice and helped us brainstorm ideas.
 Unfortunately, the suggestion of calling through the WiFi wasn’t going to work either since the family’s WiFi was down.
 After a bit more discussion, the woman that owned the house said she would drive Mike down the mountain to a spot where we could get a cell signal and call the rental car company.
 Phew!
 One step closer.